Twint-AG/sdk/resources/docs/client.rst

 **********

 The TWINT SDK provides |class-client| as the central way to interact with the TWINT API.
-It provides a drastically simplified API with a focus on ecommerce use cases.
-That means: if it’s not relevant for an ecommerce use case, it's not exposed in the SDK.
+It provides a drastically simplified API with a focus on e-commerce use cases.
+That means: if it’s not relevant for an e-commerce use case, it's not exposed in the SDK.

 Instantiating the client
 ========================